dmijatovic/ts-express-oauth/README.md

 # Minimal Node auth server

 This projects tries to create lean auth server with NodeJS.
 This is a proof of concept.
 In another experiement I used Polka web server as very light server.
 Here we will use express instead and compare the difference.
 I think that most beneficial component of Polka approach is compiling nodejs code using zeit/ncc compiler.
+The difference between these two images is 1 MB, polka server image is 39MB and express server image is 40MB.

 General approach is as follows: